sususu98/websocat-docker-image/README.md

 # websocat-docker-image

-build websocat docker image for X86 and arm64
+websocat docker image for x86_64 and arm64